MIRUDHULA-DHANARAJ/Online-Delivery-Analysis/README.md

 ## Tools & Libraries
 - Python (pandas, numpy, matplotlib, seaborn)
 - MySQL for query-based analysis
-- Power BI or Streamlit for dashboards
+- Power BI for dashboard

 ## How to Run
 1. Open Jupyter notebooks to explore data and EDA.